 Structure of On Her Blindness

-‘On Her Blindness’ by Adam Thorpe is a twenty-four line poem that is divided up into sets of two, known as couplets.
+‘On Her Blindness’ by Adam Thorpe is a poem that is divided up into sets of two, known as couplets.
 The only exception is the final line of the poem which stands alone.
 These couplets are unrhymed and flow one into the next telling the narrative of the poet’s mom’s blindness.